iexcloud/docs/source/managing-your-data/creating-a-dataset-with-the-api.md

     }
     ```

 1. Create a dataset from the `.json` file by running a `POST /datasets/:workspace` request as described in [Create a dataset](https://iexcloud.io/docs/apperate-apis/datasets/create-a-dataset).
-For example, run this command, replacing the `WORKSPACE`, `SECRET_TOKEN`, and `FILE` values with your own.
+For example, run the following command, replacing the `WORKSPACE`, `SECRET_TOKEN`, and `FILE` values with your own.

+    **Sample Request**

     ```bash
     curl -H "Content-Type: application/json" \